18F/handbook/pages/hiring-staying-or-changing-jobs/gsa-details.md

 - The Position Description number.
 If it is a detail without a PD, use “Detail to Unclassified Duties” and provide a list of duties that the selected employee will be expected to perform.
-- Effective date and length of the detail (for example: 120 days)
+- Desired start date and length of the detail (for example: 120 days)

-TTS People Ops will submit the personnel action to HR and the employee will begin their detail on the effective date.
+PeopleOps will ensure that the selectee's home GSA office completes the personnel action.

 Details last for 120 days.
 The detail can be extended for another 120 days (240 days total), provided that:

-- The detailee, the TTS supervisor, the Business Unit Director, and the AC agree, as well as the employee’s permanent supervisor.
+- The detailee and the detail supervisor agree, as well as the employee’s permanent supervisor.
 - The employee was detailed at the same GS level they currently occupy.
-If the detailee has gone up in GS level, their detail must end at 120 days, due to federal policy and bargaining unit (union) contracts around temporary promotions.
+If it was a temporary promotion to a higher GS level, the detail must end at 120 days.

+**Please note**: it can take 4-6 weeks to process a detail, if an interagency agreement (IAA) is needed.